JKoivuvaara/kivarepo/README.md

 # 🦊 kivarepo 🦊

 Hello!
-This portfolio was created in a hurry, so it might be quite disorganized depending on when you're viewing it.
+This portfolio was created in a hurry, so it might be quite disorganized/incomplete depending on when you're viewing it.

 Either way, in this README file you can find direct link to some interesting projects that are not directly in this repository.